Introduction

 - Right-click and select Split Variables From Question.
 This will split the question out into individual variables.

 Q's Question Types are all examples of the types of questions that appear in questionnaires.
 In addition to ensuring that a question's Question Type has been set correctly, it is generally useful to also have “fake” questions.
-That is, it is useful to setup up the data as if the questions asked in the survey are different to those actually asked.
+That is, it is useful to set up the data as if the questions asked in the survey are different from those actually asked.
 For example, the true Question Type of the following question is Pick One - Multi:

 Please rate your satisfaction with the following aspects of your bank...